lohitpt252003/DATA/scripts/README.md

     ```

 For more details on the individual test scripts that these validators run, please see the [README.md in the tests directory](./tests/README.md).

+## Problem-Specific Validator (`validator.py`)

+In addition to the validation scripts in this directory, each problem has its own `validator.py` script located in the problem's directory (e.g., `data/contests/C1/problems/A/validator.py`).

+This script acts as a **custom judge** for the problem.
+Its role is to:

+1. Take a user's output file and the correct output file as command-line arguments.
+2. Compare the two files to determine if the user's output is correct.
+3. Handle cases where multiple correct answers are possible.
+4. Print a verdict, such as "Accepted" or "Wrong Answer".

+This problem-specific validator is used by the judging system to grade submissions.